-12.4 The Headteacher or Chair of Governors will seek immediate advice from the LADO and at least within one working day.
+- 12.4 The Headteacher or Chair of Governors will seek immediate advice from the LADO and at least within one working day.
 No member of staff or the Governing Body will undertake further investigations before receiving advice from the LADO, including whether or not to suspend the individual against whom the allegation has been made.
-All conversations with the LADO will be recorded in writing and any conversations with the member of staff, children or families concerned agreed beforehand.

-12.5 The School is mindful of need to maintain confidentiality and that it has a duty to guard against unwanted publicity regarding the allegation.
+All conversations with the LADO will be recorded in writing and any conversations with the member of staff, children or families concerned agreed beforehand. - 12.5 The School is mindful of need to maintain confidentiality and that it has a duty to guard against unwanted publicity regarding the allegation.
 Therefore until an accused person is charged with an offence or the DfE/TRA have published information about the case, only key members of staff will be aware of the allegation and it will not be discussed with the staff in general, parents or students.
-However, the School needs to be mindful that students may feel they want to disclose further information and should feel able to do so.

-This policy applies to the whole school and is published to parents, students and staff Reviewed: August 2019 SJL Updated: August 2019 Author: S Baillie

-12.6 Any member of staff or volunteer who does not feel confident to raise their concerns with the Headteacher or Chair of Governors should contact the LADO directly.
-Further national guidance can be found at: Advice on whistleblowing.
+However, the School needs to be mindful that students may feel they want to disclose further information and should feel able to do so. - 12.6 Any member of staff or volunteer who does not feel confident to raise their concerns with the DSL, Headteacher or Chair of Governors should contact the LADO directly.
+Further national guidance can be found at: Advice on Whistleblowing.
 THE NSPCC WHISTLEBLOWING HELPLINE is also available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 - line is available from 8am to 8pm, Monday to Friday or via email: help@nspcc.org.uk.

-12.7 The School has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left.
+Staff can call: 0800 028 0285 line is available from 8am to8pm, Monday to Friday or via email: help@nspcc.org.uk. - 12.7 The School has a legal duty to refer to the Disclosure and Barring Service (DBS) anyone who has harmed, or poses a risk of harm, to a child, or if there is reason to believe the member of staff has committed one of a number of listed offences, and who has been removed from working (paid or unpaid) in regulated activity, or would have been removed had they not left. - NB.

-NB.
 This includes staff who resign, volunteers who cease to work, student teachers, supply teachers and contractors.
 The DBS will consider whether to bar the person.
 If these circumstances arise in relation to a member of staff at school, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR Manager.
 Compromise agreements will not prevent a referral to the DBS.